thomasbuddyman/pillars/style/sass/README.md

 ===

 * Use a space between selector and `{`.
-* When grouping selectors, keep individual selectors to a single line:
+* When grouping selectors, keep individual selectors to a single line.
 * **Example:**

           .panel,